AWS PrivateLink

 VPCEndpoint -->|Private network| OW[OpsWorker SQS]

 The agent connects to an AWS VPC Endpoint in your account, which routes traffic to OpsWorker's SQS queues over AWS's private network backbone.
+The agent remains read-only and outbound-only.

 Considerations

-- Requires VPC Endpoint configuration in your AWS account
+- Requires VPC Endpoint configuration in your AWS account.

-- Small additional cost for VPC Endpoints
+- Small additional AWS cost for the VPC Endpoint.

 Best For